tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 With the following consequences:

-- Plain contracts preserves referential transparency, while union and intersection contracts do not.
+- Plain contracts preserve referential transparency, while union and intersection contracts do not.
 It is actually not uncommon to deem a language featuring non-termination as pure, like Haskell or the untyped lambda-calculus, hence the "even in a pure setting".